vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

 but I just realized that **I do not have the right** to blatantly broadcast any utterances pertaining such topics until I have been through a comparable experience.
-Many of my not so richly colored friends feel differently about some of these topics because they hardly run into experiences like thesei -- not at the frequency that different looking folks endure such experiences.
+Many of my not so richly colored friends feel differently about some of these topics because they hardly run into experiences like these -- not at the frequency that different looking folks endure such experiences.
+Then again everyone experiences things that are rather unique to whatever groups they belong to so at some point we are all subjected to discrimination of some form.
+Anyways...
 One cannot possibly be expected to fully understand the gravity of that which their richly colored peers experience if they cannot relate to it.
-I often am discriminated against in one form or the other.
+I'll do you one better...
+I ask a richly colored person cannot relate to the many experiences that I hear from others that share my complexion which means that I don't even come close to understanding the plight of some of similarly complexioned fellow humans.
+Although I experience discrimination in many different forms.
 I brush it off and move on.
 I believe it keeps me from becoming bitter and cynical about the world, but I am also slowly realizing that ignoring reality is unfair as well since it harms objective interpretation.

-Now I am slowly beginning to realize that it does something to me as a person.
 The once carefree David is now cautious and on guard in some situations, a natural response when in a rather hostile environment but a sad place to have to venture to for any human living in a self-proclaimed enlightened part of the